-Historically one-design dinghy fleets have included; Snipes, Highlanders, Flying Scots, Optimists, Lasers, CR914 (RC model boat), and MC Scows.
+Historically one-design dinghy fleets have included; Snipes, Highlanders, Flying Scots, Optimists, Lasers, CR914 (RC model boat), MC Scows and the Melges M14s.
 Most of these fleets still have some level of activity today.
 We have also had one design activity in a few keel boat classes including Catalina 22, J24, and S2 7.9.
 Participation in one of the Fleets is encouraged and Associate Members should contact the Fleet Captains.
 PYC is a member of the Dixie Yacht Racing Association (DYRA).
 DYRA posts regatta schedules of all member clubs, helps organize educational opportunities, promotes junior sailing activities, and helps sponsor U. S. Sailing “Ladder Events”.
 Traditional annual regattas at PYC include; The Chattanooga Challenge (Catalina 22’s); Choo Choo Regatta (Flying Scots), The Scowabunga Regatta (MC Scows), Spring PHRF Regatta, The Dog Days Regatta (single handed regatta), The Halloween Regatta (Keel Boats) and the Pig (Keel Boat pursuit race).

 Racing is PYC’s most important activity.
 Associate members are highly encouraged to participate in racing activities either as skippers of their own boat or as a crew member of someone else’s boat.